rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 - May include `aria-relevant` to define what type of changes are being announced to assistive technologies

 #### Content Control
- The Update Notification Content Control may be any actionable element, such as a link or button.
+ The Update Notification content control may be any actionable element, such as a link or button.

 Design
 - Should not move focus to the notification automatically